 Every effort will be made on the part of the administration to apply the proper discipline to the infraction, keeping in mind that the administrator, through utilizing cooperation of school resources, parents and students, will handle each case with the student's welfare foremost.

 Students are expected to conduct themselves in such away that they respect and consider the rights of others.
 Students of the District must conform to school regulations and accept directions from authorized school personnel.
-The Orrville City School District Board of Education will not tolerate violent, disruptive or inappropriate behavior by its students.
+The Orrville City School District Board of Education has zero tolerance for and will not tolerate violent, disruptive or inappropriate behavior by its students.

 A student's conduct while attending Orrville City Schools is expected to be of such a nature to contribute positively to the learning climate of the school.
 For this reason, certain rules and regulations are established so that each student in the Orrville City Schools will have the maximum opportunity for an education - both curricular and extracurricular.
 A violation of the following rules may result in disciplinary action including detention, in-school suspension, out-of-school suspension (one to ten days), expulsion or other disciplinary action to be determined by the administration (corporal punishment shall not be used as disciplinary alternative).
 No student shall be admitted during the period of his/her expulsion from another school.